bastijnvandenboom/Imaging_cleaning/README.md

 While visualizing ROI pairs in the Merge panel, Merge pair info will update.

 Delete panel: allows for single ROI visualization, and adding and removing from delete list.
-Hit Delete (red button) to actually delete ROIs that are in the delete list.
+Hit Delete (red button) to actually delete all ROIs that are in the delete list.

 Merge panel: go through ROI pairs that are identified by the distance and correlation threshold settings.
 Use Add pair to add to the merge list.
 Use the dropdown buttons to manually select 2 ROIs and press Manual add to add to the merge list.
 Use Find repeats to identify ROIs that occur more than once in the merge list.
 Use Run multi-merge to automatically find ideal merge pairs.
 Rerun multi-merge if ROIs are still repeated.
 Hit Merge (red button) to actually merge ROIs that are in the merge list.